cairo-book/mdbook-quiz-cairo/example/mdbook/src/chapter_1.md

 # mdbook-quiz

-mdbook-quiz is a tool for embedding interactive quizzes into your mdBook.
+mdbook-quiz-cairo is a tool for embedding interactive quizzes into your mdBook.
 Here's an example you can try out:

 {{#quiz ./quiz-example.toml}}